Mistress of Mellyn: Location

-The novel's setting in Cornwall made the resemblance to Rebecca so remarkable that it was speculated that Victoria Holt was a pseudonym for Daphne du Maurier.
+The novel's setting in Cornwall made the resemblance to Rebecca so remarkable that it was speculated Victoria Holt was a pseudonym for Daphne du Maurier.
 After six Victoria Holt novels were published over eight years, it was revealed that Hibbert was the author.

+The location of Cornwall also affects the names of the characters.
+The TreMellyn's surname is separated into the prefix 'Tre' and the root 'Mellyn'.
+Mellyn being the name of the house and 'Tre' being a traditional Cornish prefix meaning homestead.

 Reception

 Most early reviews were positive.
 A critic found "the dramatic tale compounded of mystery and romance, and full of surprises for even the most wary reader."
 Another critic said it was "a novel to delight the most romantic reader."
-Mistress of Mellyn became an instant international bestseller and revived the Gothic romantic suspense genre.
-The book earned Hibbert £100,000.
+Mistress of Mellyn became an instant international bestseller, selling over one million copies in the first six months.
+The novel is often credited with reviving the Gothic romantic suspense genre.
+The book earned Hibbert £100,000, which in today's money is just over £2 million.

 Adaptations

 In 1961, Mildred C. Kuner adapted the novel into a play in three acts.
 Paramount purchased the film rights to the novel, but never produced a film.

 The novel was adapted into the 1965 Taiwanese film The Bride Who Has Returned from Hell.